ACCESSIBILITY CUSTOMER SERVICE POLICY

 |In writing to:

 |30th floor 360 Main Street

 Accessible formats and communication supports are available on request.
 Persons who provide us with feedback can expect to hear back from us within 15 business days.
 The Accessibility Coordinator will document any resulting actions from feedback received.

-- Notice of Availability: MLT Aikins will notify the public that our documents related to accessible customer service, including documents setting out our resulting actions, are available upon request by posting a notice on our Company website at www.mltaikins.com.
+- Notice of availability: MLT Aikins will notify the public that our documents related to accessible customer service, including documents setting out our resulting actions, are available upon request by posting a notice on our company website at mltaikins.com.

-- Questions about this Policy: This policy exists to achieve customer service excellence in our dealing with clients with disabilities.
-If anyone has a question about the policy, or if the purpose of a policy is not understood, questions may be directed to Brian Birch or Dave Negus.
+- Questions about this policy: This policy exists to achieve customer service excellence in our interactions with clients with disabilities.
+If anyone has a question about this policy, or if the purpose of this policy is not understood, questions may be directed the Accessibility Coordinator.
 This policy is available in alternate forms, upon request.